jaredtjahjadi/LogMenu/README.md

 ## To-Do
 - ~~Remove empty strings from dialogue list (i.e., when a dialogue box with a question has responses but no text)~~
-- Implement config option to log HUD messages
+- ~~Implement config option to log HUD messages~~
 - Implement config option to log dialogue from skipped cutscenes
-- Allow player to open Log Menu while a dialogue box is open and return to the dialogue box when the log menu is closed (???)
+- Allow player to open Log Menu while a dialogue box is open and return to the dialogue box when the log menu is closed
-- When player selects response to question, update Log Menu to make the selected response bold (???)
+- When player selects response to question, update Log Menu to make the selected response bold